Paris Peace Conference (1919–1920): Baltic states

 Delegations from the Baltic states of Estonia, Latvia and Lithuania, led respectively by Jaan Poska, Jānis Čakste and Augustinas Voldemaras, also participated in the conference, and successfully achieved international recognition of the independence of Estonia, Latvia and Lithuania.

+Lithuania in particular contested Polish claims over Vilnius and fought against their efforts to reform a state similar to the Polish-Lithuanian Commonwealth with Poles at the head.
+Their failure to gain Vilnius at the Conference would be a point of tension between them and the Polish throughout the interwar period.

 Ukraine

 Ukraine map presented by the Ukrainian delegation at the Paris Peace Conference in a bid that was ultimately rejected, which led to the incorporation of Ukraine into the Soviet Union.
-The Kuban was then mostly Ukrainian.

 Ukraine had its best opportunity to win recognition and support from foreign powers at the conference.
 At a meeting of the Big Five on 16 January, Lloyd George called Ukrainian leader Symon Petliura an adventurer and dismissed Ukraine as an anti-Bolshevik stronghold.
 Sir Eyre Crowe, British Undersecretary of State for Foreign Affairs, spoke against a union of East Galicia and Poland.
 The British cabinet never decided whether to support a united or dismembered Russia.
 The United States was sympathetic to a strong, united Russia, as a counterpoise to Japan, but Britain feared a threat to India.
 Petliura appointed Count Tyshkevich as his representative to the Vatican, and Pope Benedict XV recognized Ukrainian independence, but Ukraine was effectively ignored.